brincohandsome/brincohandsome/README.md

 ### 🙌 Welcome to my GitHub! 🙌

 You can call me Brian (✿ ͡° ͜ʖ ͡°), YoonHyuk ( ͡° ͜ʖ ͡°) 👉, or even Brinco [̲̅$̲̅( ͡° ͜ʖ ͡°)̲̅$̲̅] !
-I am a Senior studying computer science at University of Michigan with interests in web development 🕸️, hardware-software integration 🤓, and planes ✈️.
+I am a senior studying computer science at University of Michigan with interests in web development 🕸️, hardware-software integration 🤓, and planes ✈️.